Video game design: Design process

+Conceptualization

 The design process varies from designer to designer and companies have different formal procedures and philosophies.

 The typical "textbook" approach is to start with a concept or a previously completed game and from there create a game design document.
 This document is intended to map out the complete game design and acts as a central resource for the development team.
+This document should ideally be updated as the game evolves throughout the production process.

+Role Adaptation

-This document should ideally be updated as the game evolves throughout the production process.Designers are frequently expected to adapt to multiple roles of widely varying nature; for example, concept prototyping can be assisted with the use of pre-existing engines and tools like GameMaker Studio, Unity, Godot or Construct.
+Designers are frequently expected to adapt to multiple roles of widely varying nature; for example, concept prototyping can be assisted with the use of pre-existing engines and tools like GameMaker Studio, Unity, Godot or Construct.
 Level designs might be done first on paper and again for the game engine using a 3D modeling tool.
-Scripting languages are used for many elements—AI, cutscenes, GUI, environmental processes, and many other behaviors and effects—that designers would want to tune without a programmer's assistance.
+Scripting languages are used for multiple elements—AI, cutscenes, GUI, environmental processes, and a number of other behaviors and effects—that designers would want to tune without a programmer's assistance.
 Setting, story and character concepts require a research and writing process.
 Designers may oversee focus testing, write up art and audio asset lists and write game documentation.
 In addition to the skillset, designers are ideally clear communicators with attention to detail and ability to delegate responsibilities appropriately.

+Design Approval

 Design approval in the commercial setting is a continuous process from the earliest stages until the game ships.

 When a new project is being discussed (either internally or as a result of dialogue with potential publishers), the designer may be asked to write a sell-sheet of short concepts, followed by a one or two-page pitch of specific features, audience, platform and other details.
 Designers will first meet with leads in other departments to establish agreement on the feasibility of the game given the available time, scope and budget.
 If the pitch is approved, early milestones focus on the creation of a fleshed-out design document.
 Some developers advocate a prototyping phase before the design document is written to experiment with new ideas before they become part of the design.

+Production and Decision-Making

 As production progresses, designers are asked to make frequent decisions about elements missing from the design.
 The consequences of these decisions are hard to predict and often can only be determined after creating the full implementation.
 These are referred to as the unknowns of the design and the faster they are uncovered, the less risk the team faces later in the production process.
 Outside factors such as budget cuts or changes in milestone expectations also result in cuts to the design and while overly large cuts can take the heart out of a project, cuts can also result in a streamlined design with only the essential features, polished well.